INTERVIEW-Taxify hopes to lure Uber drivers with larger share of the fare

 By Eric Auchard

-TALLINN, June 16 The key to success for ride sharers is keeping drivers happy so they run the app ensuring enough cars to meet passenger demand.
+TALLINN, June 16 (Reuters) - The key to success for ride sharers is keeping drivers happy so they run the app ensuring enough cars to meet passenger demand.

 Estonia upstart Taxify is hoping to win over drivers and take on giant Uber by offering a larger share of the profit.